Migraine treatment options

 Side effects associated with triptans may include warm sensations, dizziness and pins and needles.
 Triptans are not suitable for people with uncontrolled high blood pressure, coronary heart disease and blood vessel disease.
 It’s also important not to take triptans at the same time as certain other medicines, including some complementary medicines.

-All migraine medicines are best given at the first sign of a migraine.
+All migraine medications are best given at the first sign of a migraine.

 Self-care for migraines